clehner/wpa_state/README.md

 ## CLI

-There is a command-line program included, `wpa_state`, which prints the connection state on a line each time it changes.
+There is a command-line program included, `wpa_state`, which prints the connection state and SSID on a line each time they change.
 This is intended to be suitable for piping through shell scripts.

 ## License